-Banks provide their customers with easy access to a variety of facilities via digitalized services such as net banking and mobile banking.
-Both mediums can be accessed online using a stable internet connection.
-Despite the fact that both net banking and mobile banking provide similar services, there are some differences that distinguish them as two distinct mediums.
+Banks offer their customers access to a range of services through digital platforms like online banking (also known as net banking) and mobile banking.
+These services can be accessed using an internet connection.
+While both net banking and mobile banking offer similar services, there are some key differences that set them apart.

 In this blog, we will look at the differences between net banking and mobile banking, as well as their benefits and the best way to get started.

 A Comparative Difference Between Net Banking and Mobile Banking

 Mobile banking can be a useful tool for performing various banking tasks, but net banking offers a wider range of features, functions, and services that may not be available through mobile banking.
 Some differences between net banking and mobile banking include:

 |Services offered||Limited – lesser as compared to Netbanking||All banking services available – Most of the banking services available|

 |How to access||Customers need to download the banking mobile application||Customers only require a User ID and password to use banking services online|

 |Ease||Easy to use and can be used on the go||Comparatively a little difficult to perform banking services|